Cameron-IPFSPodcasting/podcast-Gateway/README.md

 ---

-# Configure an "IPFS Podcasting Gateway"
+# Configure an "IPFS Podcasting" Gateway
 For a "Podcast Gateway", we only want to serve podcast media, so need to block all non-podcast urls.

 A quick way to become a "podcast only" gateway is to filter urls that only match the ipfspodcasting format.